fbpx

 Everybodys’ reactions are different” – Yes.
 You are right.
 Your reactions are specific to you and cannot be compared to anyone else.
 But you are not so special that all symptoms are gluten-related.
 So, know your body, eat the right foods, understand your reactions, and stop thinking every eye twitch is gluten-related.
 It isn’t.

 “Is this the gluten rash?” – Unlikely.
-Less than 1% of people develop Dermatitis Herpetiformis and requires.
+Less than 1% of people develop Dermatitis Herpetiformis.
+It appears on both sides of the body, on the buttocks, scalp, and elbows.
 If you want to know, please see your dermatologist for testing.
 Nobody online can tell you.

 Notes